TaygaHoshi/tt-project/Branches/Primary/Primary - Witchery.md

 	3. Enlarge up to double size or 25 cubic centimeters, whichever is smaller.
 	4. Cut or open holes.
 	This object returns to its original shape after the duration.
 This ability can't be used on magical items.

+## Magical Homing
+**Category:** Modification
+**Execution Time:** Special
+**Cost:** 1 energy
+**Effect**
+	You can choose to activate this technique when you perform a projectile weapon attack.
+	This projectile curves slightly around obstacles.
+Penalty to precision rolls from covers for this attack are reduced by 1.

 ## Magical Weakening
 **Category:** Offense